denten-books/plain-text/40-screen.md

 The object in the world is thus neither an independent thing nor purely a product of the mind.
-By this "telegraphic" model of perception, Bergson avoids both fully relativistic and fully essentialist accounts of knowledge making.
+By this "telegraphic" model of perception, Bergson avoids both fully relativistic and fully essentialist accounts of perception.

-To agree with Bergson is to imagine the mind as a cinematographic "framing" device and accept that the world is a priori continuous in nature.
+To agree with Bergson is to imagine the mind as a cinematographic "framing" device.
+It is to accept that the world is a priori continuous in nature.
 In a damning evaluation of Bergson's philosophy, Bertrand Russel noted that such assumptions were merely poetic images, not subject to verification [@russell_philosophy_1914, 24].
-They hold the truth of poetry, as Russel wrote, not truth of physics or philosophy.
+They hold the truth of poetry, Russel wrote, not physics or philosophy.
 To this day, it is difficult to find scientific consensus on such topics as the "digital make up of the physical world" or on the continuity of conciousness.
-There was certainly no consensus on the matter in Bergson's time.
-Even the nature of telegraphy was disputed at the time.
-There were telegraphs that used discrete digital signals and those that used more analog, continuous ones.
+There was certainly no consensus on the matter at the time.
+The nature of telegraphy itself was disputed.
+The property of being electric, similar to digitality today, was seen both as smoothing more smooth and more discrete than human experience.

 Consider the following passages from the Swedenborg-inspired *Spiritual Telegraph* in 1854, in which an anonymous author expounds a theological media